pedrodaou/receivable-credit-engine/README.md

 through traditional financial institutions due to the lack of conventional collateral.

-A common alternative is to use **future receivables** (such as credit card, boleto or PIX payments) as guarantees.
-However, approving credit based on receivables requires **clear business rules**, otherwise the lender is exposed to mispricing risk and overexposure.
+A common alternative is to use future receivables (such as credit card, boleto or PIX payments) as guarantees.
+However, approving credit based on receivables requires clear business rules, otherwise the lender is exposed to mispricing risk and overexposure.

 ---

 ## Solution

-This project implements a **simple credit decision engine** that evaluates whether a company is eligible for a loan based on the **total value of its future receivables**.
+This project implements a simple credit decision engine that evaluates whether a company is eligible for a loan based on the total value of its future receivables.

-The engine focuses **exclusively on the domain layer**, intentionally excluding infrastructure concerns such as databases, APIs or external integrations.
+The engine focuses exclusively on the domain layer, intentionally excluding infrastructure concerns such as databases, APIs or external integrations.

-The goal is to model the problem **as close as possible to the business language**.
+The goal is to model the problem as close as possible to the business language.

 ---